Click here for more information.

 Interlibrary Loan (ILL) privileges are not included in the Community User Program.
 Community users should contact their local public library for ILL services.

-Questions or concerns regarding borrowing materials or enrolling in the program should be directed to the Public Services Supervisor, Lori Hughes, via email or by phone at (715) 394-8130.
+Questions or concerns regarding borrowing materials or enrolling in the program should be directed to the Public Services Supervisor, Jade Jensen, via email or by phone at (715) 394-8130.

 If you have questions related to research, please Ask a Librarian for assistance.